Timeblocking: Benefits

 Timeblocking can help users be more realistic about what can be accomplished in a day and help them structure their day more productively.
 Additionally, timeblocking personal time such as breakfast in the morning or vacation time can help alleviate workplace-induced stress.
 Timeblocking encourages allocating deliberate time away from the desk, reducing the chance of employee burnout.
 This can help workers feel more rejuvenated and more productive when they are working.
 Finally, timeblocking creates a sense of artificial urgency to get each task done in a predetermined amount of time which may help some users accomplish more in the same time period, with one study finding that professionals who timeblock accomplish 53% more tasks than otherwise.

+Scientific support

+Research in productivity and cognitive psychology suggests that working in structured time intervals reduces cognitive load and helps maintain sustained attention.
+Studies on task planning and focused work also report improvements in accuracy and overall efficiency when individuals use defined time blocks.

 Criticisms

 David Allen, author of Getting Things Done, once espoused a no-frills approach to calendar organization, advocating for only putting deadlines on calendars.
 However, in recent years, he has expressed doubts about his previous approach to calendar management, reneging on his previous ideology.
 In an interview in 2014, he has supported timeblocking by stating, "yesterday I blocked my calendar for two different time slots to work on a project."